-Your Personal Prescription
+Identifying Your Personal Pranayama Practice

 Sometimes just watching and expanding your breath for several minutes can have a surprisingly positive influence on your energy level or mood.
 You can multiply this effect significantly by using pranayama—breathing exercises tailored to have an effect on specific moods and conditions.
 Based on knowledge cultivated and refined by the yogis over thousands of years, these exercises intentionally alter the speed, rhythm, and space of the breath.

 One brief caution before you begin: Never, ever, overdo it in any breathing exercise.
 If you begin to feel uncomfortable, go back to your everyday breath.
 Never force your breath to do anything it doesn’t want to do.

 How will you know when your breath is telling you to stop?
 If the unpleasant feelings you started with become even more unpleasant, that’s your cue.
 Your breath, believe it or not, possesses an innate intelligence, honed over millions of years of evolution.
 Learn to trust its messages and all will be well.